 This two-year program, accredited by the National CPM Consortium, has a long history of providing excellent management training to public servants in Arkansas.
 The program requires 300 hours of management development including skill-building workshops, activities that apply learning to current public challenges, and person-specific professional development.
 The curriculum is based on seven competencies outlined by the National CPM Consortium.
 These competencies enable public managers to effectively lead people, manage work processes, and develop self-mastery.
 Participants are introduced to additional knowledge and skills to expand their vision, meet unexpected challenges, increase performance, set and achieve goals, and navigate the changing dynamics in the public sector.

 The Arkansas CPM program received national accreditation through the National CPM Consortium in 1991 and continues that relationship today.
 The program was most recently reaccredited in June 2016.
 The CPM designation is recognized in 32 states, the District of Columbia, the U.S. Virgin Islands, and the Netherlands.

 Join Our Mailing List

 You can join our mailing list by completing this Google form.
-You will receive program updates and registration information as soon as they become available.
+You will receive program updates and application information as soon as they become available.